10 Creative Ways to Save That You May Have Never Considered

 It’s easy to say this from someone who doesn’t have one, but I used to LOVE going to the gym but remember this list is about saving.
 Going to the gym is a great activity, but you don’t have to stop working out just because you don’t go to the gym.

-Go for a jog on a bike trail or your sidewalks and enjoy the fresh air and if you want a fitness class follow along with some Youtube videos in the comfort of your own home.
+Go for a jog on a bike trail or your sidewalks and enjoy the fresh air and if you want to go to a fitness class follow along with some Youtube videos in the comfort of your own home.
 I do get you may want to get out of the house, but there are sacrifices we must make to reach our goals.

 7. Stop Buying Dryer Sheets